 Customers can leverage the existing competency centre infrastructures, based on proven reference architectures, to test their applications while getting advice on how to make the most out of them.
 The competency center supports customers during their proof-of-concept stages, relying on trainings , webinars, workshops and dedicated services.

 Atos and Deep Learning

-The Atos and Bull teams are actively working, together with technological partner NVIDIA®, to provide the Deep Learning expertise, the hardware and software solutions, and the services you need throughout the development stage and the production stage of your Deep Learning project.
+The Atos team is actively working with technological partner NVIDIA®, to provide the Deep Learning expertise, the hardware and software solutions, and the services you need throughout the development stage and the production stage of your Deep Learning project.

 Supercomputing and meteo